 Once Election Day is over, take a few days to rest.
 You deserve it!
 Then, be sure to celebrate your accomplishments and honor your volunteers.
 Evaluate your project and discuss what you will do differently in the next election cycle.
+Use the voter file to track the success of registration and mobilization efforts.
+By comparing the number of registered voters and actual voters post-election with the numbers before the election and in previous years, organizers can quantify the extent to which their efforts boosted registration and voter turnout.

-After the election, you may want to report the number of new voters your organization has registered, which demonstrates the strength of your constituency.
+After evaluating your campaign, report to community members and elected officials on the number of new voters your organization has registered and mobilized, which demonstrates the strength of your constituency.
 Cultivate relationships with newly elected leaders to further educate them about your priorities and hold them accountable to their campaign promises.